Ardian Behari

 Ardian "Ardi" Behari (born 12 March 1973) is a former Albanian football player.

 Club career

 He last played for Flamurtari Vlore in the Albanian Superliga.

 International career

-He was also part of the Albania National Team in 1996 and he earned 1 cap in a friendly against Bosnia and Herzegovina in Zenica in April 1996.
+He was part of the Albania National Team in 1996 and earned 1 cap in a friendly against Bosnia and Herzegovina in Zenica in April 1996.

-He is now coach of Flamurtari Vlore youth team and was put in charge of the first team in April 2018 to see out the remainder of the 2017–18 season.
+He has been coach of Flamurtari Vlore youth team and was put in charge of the first team in April 2018 to see out the remainder of the 2017–18 season.
+After becoming chief scout, he is now director of the education section of the Albanian Football Federation in March 2026.

 Personal life

 In October 2016, Behari was arrested for his involvement in a car accident which took the life of a 74-year old.